sticknycu/AccesFile-Java/README.md

 Jar acces ./start.sh file.
 File "./start.sh" is a looping file who restart your Server automaticaly.

 You welcome.
 It's really good for people who really know how to use :P

+## ** Them come With Maven **

+This project come with pom.xml so you can compile easy with maven and rename from code "start.sh" with name of file what you need.

+** ACTUALLY IS A COMMAND EXECUTOR.
+YOU CAN RENAME "./start.sh" FROM CODE AND USE FOR EXECUTING COMMANDS :D **